ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 [@!RFC3986, RFC 3986, URI Generic Syntax] defines a syntax for identifying a resource.
-The DMARC mechanism uses this as the format by which a [Domain Owner](#domain-owner) or [PSO](#public-suffix-organization) specifies the destination for the two report types that are supported.

-The place such URIs are specified (see (#policy-record-format)) allows a list of these to be provided.
-The list of URIs is separated by commas (ASCII 0x2c).
-A report **SHOULD** be sent to each listed URI provided in the DMARC Policy Record.
+The DMARC mechanism uses this as the format by which a [Domain Owner](#domain-owner) or [PSO](#public-suffix-organization) specifies the destination(s) for the two report types that are supported.
+The [DMARC Poilcy Record format](#policy-record-format) allows for a list of these URIs to be provided, with each URI separated by commas (ASCII 0x2c).

 A formal definition is provided in (#formal-definition).